solema247/Sudan-ERR-Platform/README.md

 - `/api/project-status` - Retrieves the status of submitted project applications.
 - `/api/fill-form` - Handles the submission of filled forms with structured data.

-## Roadmap
+## Roadmap and Projects

-### Q2-Q3 2024
 - Enhanced OCR model specifically trained for Arabic handwritten forms
 - Improved accuracy for local dialects and writing styles
 - Integration with existing OCR datasets

-### Q3-Q4 2024
-- F6 Workflow Implementation
-  - Community feedback collection
+- F6 Workflow Implementation Community feedback collection
-  - Iterative improvement system
-  - Impact measurement tools

-### 2025 and Beyond
-- Integration with Humanitarian Tech
+- Integration with wider Humanitarian and Fintech
-  - Connection with OCHA's HPC tools
-  - Integration with ActivityInfo
-  - Compatibility with HDX data standards

 ## Development